5 Easiest States to Establish Residency In

 Financial benefits

-The state is attractive from a financial standpoint, offering no state income tax, property tax, or inheritance tax.
-This tax-friendly environment is a significant draw for nomads who aim to maximize their savings.
+The state is attractive from a financial standpoint, with no state income tax, no property tax, and no inheritance tax.
+This tax-friendly environment is very attractive to nomads who want to maximize their tax savings.

 Nomad-friendly residency requirements